This page lists our major collections of rare books demonstrating fine printing and from private presses.

 Giambattista Bodoni of Parma (1740-1813), an Italian engraver, publisher, printer and typographer is now remembered for the famous typeface named after him.
-In 1768 he was appointed printer to the court of Parma, where, greatly influenced by the work of John Baskerville (see above), he developed an international reputation for technical refinement, combining classical typographical elegance with purity of materials.
+In 1768 he was appointed printer to the court of Parma.
+Greatly influenced by the work of John Baskerville (see above), he developed an international reputation for technical refinement, combining classical typographical elegance with purity of materials.

-Our Bodoni collection comprises about 170 books and includes splendid editions of the classics, such as his folio of Horace's Opera (1791), and Italian authors, such as the two volume edition of Tasso's La Gerusalemme Liberata (1795), as well as copies of Gray's Poems (1793) and The Castle of Otranto by Walpole (1791).
-The last is superbly bound by William Edwards of Halifax in Etruscan calf, decorated by acid staining in contrasting shades of terra cotta leather and black tooling, with rectangular panels on each cover, bordered with Greek palmate leaves in black with outer borders tooled in gold, the spine also being decorated in gold and black with classical ornaments in six panels.
+Our Bodoni collection comprises about 170 books, including splendid editions of the classics.
+We hold his folio of Horace's Opera (1791), and works by Italian authors, such as the two volume edition of Tasso's La Gerusalemme Liberata (1795).
+We also hold his editions of Gray's Poems (1793) and Walpole's The Castle of Otranto (1791).
+The last is superbly bound by William Edwards of Halifax in Etruscan calf.
+It is decorated by acid staining in contrasting shades of terra cotta leather and black tooling.
+There are rectangular panels on each cover, bordered with Greek palmate leaves in black with outer borders tooled in gold.
+The spine is also decorated in gold and black with classical ornaments in six panels.

-The Kelmscott Press was established at Hammersmith in 1891 by William Morris and Emery Walker.
-Inspired by the beauty of 15th century roman type-faces and wood-cut illustrations, they aimed to equal the highest standards of the past.
+The Kelmscott Press was established at Hammersmith in 1891 by William Morris (1834-1896) and the illustrator and printer Emery Walker (1851-1933).
+Inspired by the beauty of 15th-century roman type-faces and wood-cut illustrations, Morris and Walker aimed to equal the highest standards of the past.
 The book designs were modelled on medieval incunabula and the roman Golden Type, fashioned by Morris, was influenced by the French engraver and printer Nicolaus Jenson (1420-1480), who worked in Venice.
 Morris himself oversaw all aspects of book production, selecting the paper and the form of type, spacing the letters and setting the type himself.

 More than 50 books were produced at the Press between 1891 and 1899.
-The most magnificent is the edition of The works of Geoffrey Chaucer (1896), which is printed on paper made entirely of linen with a Morris-designed watermark copied from an Italian incunable in his own library, illustrated with 87 woodcuts by the great Birmingham artist Edward Burne-Jones and with variously repeated woodcut borders, frames, and initial words and letters all designed by Morris.
+The edition of The works of Geoffrey Chaucer (1896) is the most magnificent.
+It is printed on paper made entirely of linen with a Morris-designed watermark copied from an Italian incunable in his own library.
+The Chaucer is illustrated with eight-seven woodcuts by the great Birmingham artist Edward Burne-Jones (1833-1898), and with variously repeated woodcut borders, frames, and initial words and letters all designed by Morris.
 The books are in their original bindings, either in limp vellum with silk ties or quarter blue holland boards.